Liverwort: Economic importance

-In ancient times, it was believed that liverworts cured diseases of the liver, hence the name.
+In ancient times, it was assumed that liverworts cured diseases of the liver, hence the name.
 In Old English, the word liverwort literally means liver plant.
 This probably stemmed from the superficial appearance of some thalloid liverworts which resemble a liver in outline, and led to the common name of the group as hepatics, from the Latin word hēpaticus for "belonging to the liver".
 An unrelated flowering plant, Hepatica, is sometimes also referred to as liverwort because it was once also used in treating diseases of the liver.
 This archaic relationship of plant form to function was based in the "Doctrine of Signatures".